-- · We are the primary obligor in the arrangement. - We are the seller in substance and in appearance to the buyer; the buyer contacts us if there is a problem with the purchase.
+- · We are the primary obligor in the arrangement. - · We are the seller in substance and in appearance to the buyer; the buyer contacts us if there is a problem with the purchase.
 Only we and the buyer are parties to the sales contract and the buyer has no recourse to the supplier.
-If the buyer has a problem, he or she looks to us, not the supplier. - · The buyer does not and cannot look to the supplier for fulfillment or for product acceptability concerns. - · We have general inventory risk. - We take title to the inventory upon paying the amount set forth in the contract with the supplier.
-Such amount is generally a percentage of the supplier's original acquisition cost and varies depending on the type of the inventory purchased or a fixed price per pound under our Scrap Contract. - We are at risk of loss for all amounts paid to the supplier in the event the property is damaged or otherwise becomes unsaleable.
+If the buyer has a problem, he or she looks to us, not the supplier. - · The buyer does not and cannot look to the supplier for fulfillment or for product acceptability concerns. - · We have general inventory risk.

+- We take title to the inventory upon paying the amount set forth in the contract with the supplier.
+Such amount is generally a percentage of the supplier's original acquisition cost and varies depending on the type of the inventory purchased or a fixed price per pound under our Scrap Contract. - · We are at risk of loss for all amounts paid to the supplier in the event the property is damaged or otherwise becomes unsaleable.
 In addition, as payments made for inventory are excluded from the calculation for the profit-sharing distribution under our DoD contracts, we effectively bear inventory risk for the full amount paid to acquire the property (i.e., there is no sharing of inventory risk).

 Business Combinations.
 We recognize all of the assets acquired, liabilities assumed, contractual contingencies, and contingent consideration at their fair value on the acquisition date.
 Acquisition-related costs are recognized separately from the acquisition and expensed as incurred.
 Generally, restructuring costs incurred in periods subsequent to the acquisition date are expensed when incurred.
 Subsequent changes to the purchase price (i.e., working capital adjustments) or other fair value adjustments determined during the measurement period are recorded as an adjustment to goodwill.
-All subsequent changes to a valuation allowance or uncertain tax position that relate to the acquisition date are recognized as an adjustment to goodwill.
+All subsequent changes to a valuation allowance or uncertain tax position that relate to the acquired company and existed at the acquisition date that occur both within the measurement period and as a result of facts and circumstances that existed at the acquisition date are recognized as an adjustment to goodwill.
 All other changes in valuation allowances are recognized as a reduction or increase to income tax expense or as a direct adjustment to additional paid-in capital as required.